belder-lab/deploy-scripts/README.md

 1. Login to docker registry (how to run [registry]](https://github.com/fastup-kit/registry))
 2. Build docker image
 3. Pushing image to to docker registry
-4. Entering to host
-5. Copy docker-compose.yml from repo (can be rewrite by k8s config)
+4. Copy docker-compose.yml from repo to host (can be rewrite by k8s config)
+5. Entering to host
 6. Pulling image from registry
 7. Starting docker container
-8. ...
-9. PROFIT